 |Task||Length||% of module mark|

-You will be provided physical written feedback on assignment report sheets as well as them being readily available on the VLE.
+You will be provided physical written feedback on assignment report sheets.
 The feedback is returned to students in line with university policy.
 Please check the Guide to Assessment, Standards, Marking and Feedback for more information.

 Jones, R.H.(2015).
 Discourse Analysis.
 A resource book for students.
 Abingdon, Oxon: Routledge.